Paul Rudish

-Paul Bernard Rudish (born September 27, 1968) is an American animator, storyboard artist, writer, and voice actor, originally known for his art, writing, and design work at Cartoon Network Studios on series created by Genndy Tartakovsky.
-He went on to co-create the series Sym-Bionic Titan and, in 2013, developed, wrote, storyboarded, executively produced, and directed a revival of Mickey Mouse short cartoons.
+Paul Rudish is an American animator, storyboard artist, writer, and voice actor, originally known for his art, writing, and design work at Cartoon Network Studios on series created by Genndy Tartakovsky.
+He went on to co-create the series Sym-Bionic Titan and, in 2013, created, developed, wrote, storyboarded, executive produced, and directed a revival of Mickey Mouse short cartoons.

 Career

 Paul's father, Rich Rudish, created the character Rainbow Brite for Hallmark and was art director for the 1985 animated film Rainbow Brite and the Star Stealer.
 Paul went into animation, too, studying in the Character Animation program at California Institute of the Arts.
 Rudish did character design and storyboard work early in his career, most notably for Batman: The Animated Series.
 When Cartoon Network started producing new shows as Cartoon Network Studios, he quickly expanded into new roles on series created by Genndy Tartakovsky and Craig McCracken.
 He wrote, designed characters, or directed art for episodes of series including Dexter's Laboratory, The Powerpuff Girls, and Samurai Jack.

 He moved up to directing art for the entire production of the 2003 Star Wars: Clone Wars miniseries.

 In 2010, Rudish earned his first co-creator credit for the series Sym-Bionic Titan, which he co-created with Tartakovsky and Samurai Jack writer Bryan Andrews.
 He wrote the series and also designed the characters and Sym-Bionic Units.
-Around the same time, he provided development art for the first season and second season opener of My Little Pony: Friendship Is Magic.
+Around the same time, he provided development art for the first two seasons of My Little Pony: Friendship Is Magic.

 Mickey Mouse

 Rudish's next project saw him work with characters not created by either him, Tartakovsky or McCracken: Mickey Mouse and friends.
 Rudish created, executive-produced and directed a new series of 3.5-minute episodes titled simply Mickey Mouse.
 The series uses the character designs and personalities from the earliest Mickey, Donald Duck, and Goofy shorts, even using lesser known characters such as Clarabelle Cow.

 Many of the shorts use a classic story structure in which Mickey must overcome a series of obstacles to achieve a seemingly simple goal, though some highlight the more playful aspects of animation, such as Mickey's cartoony evasive moves in "No Service" or the ability of characters to detach and reattach their ears (complete with temporary deafness) in "Bad Ear Day".
 Despite the retro feel, the developers used modern animation techniques and tools.

 Further, they did update some elements, most notably the vivid, detailed backgrounds and super-smooth animation in fast-paced scenes.
 They also took stylistic risks, basing some episodes entirely in foreign countries.
 In most of these, the characters speak sparingly, if at all, while in "Croissant de Triomphe", set in Paris, the characters speak entirely in French.
 The first episode, "No Service", was released on June 28, 2013 on Disney Channel, Disney.com and WATCH Disney Channel.

-A sequel series The Wonderful World of Mickey Mouse, premiered on November 18, 2020 (Mickey's 92nd birthday) on Disney+ with Rudish returning for the show.
+A sequel series The Wonderful World of Mickey Mouse, premiered on November 18, 2020 (Mickey's 92nd birthday), on Disney+ with Rudish returning for the show.